 Moments like this motivate Marc to keep investing in the kids of Alexandria.

 Substitute teachers are in high demand in Alexandria, and Marc is constantly inviting his retired friends to join him.

-Anyone with a bachelor’s degree in any field can apply to become a substitute teacher.
+Anyone with a bachelor’s degree in any field can apply to become a substitute teacher with provisions for applicants with alternate backgrounds as well.
 Learn how to apply for short-call substitute teaching positions and see volunteer opportunities and more part-time educational positions in Alexandria public schools.

 A place where people give back